EquiticeDaRandomBoi/celeste-wasm/how.md

 I'll explain how we ported it to NET's WASM SDK, but first it will help to take a little detour (haha) into the history of .NET Core

-# netcore
+## .NET Core

 The .NET platform used to be windows only and very closed source, along with a number of other limitations.
-Microsoft took so long to fix these that the [Mono Project]() was created to reimplement the .NET runtime.
+Microsoft took so long to fix these that the [Mono Project](https://www.mono-project.com/) was created to reimplement the .NET runtime.

 Microsoft [bought out Xamarin](https://blogs.microsoft.com/blog/2016/02/24/microsoft-to-acquire-xamarin-and-empower-more-developers-to-build-apps-on-any-device/) in 2016 and accquired Mono.
 A new runtime backend (CoreCLR) was merged with Mono's platform support and AOT tooling to create the horrifying amalgamation that became known as .NET Core.